bala1613/bala1613/README.md

 - 👋 Hi, I’m @bala
 - 👀 I’m interested in tech field
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning web development.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 bala1613/bala1613 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.